Saturday, 7 May 2022

 Scientists have not yet found biological abnormalities in ME that are specific enough to be used as a single diagnostic test, even though abnormalities in the brain and the immune system show very clearly that Myalgic Encephalomyelitis is a serious, systemic illness. (see ICC 2011) There is also the issue of accommodating various subgroups in the global ME community.
 ME is diagnosed by excluding other illnesses that share many of the same symptoms.
 The earlier ME is diagnosed, the sooner symptom management and support can begin.

-A diagnosis of Myalgic Encephalomyelitis (ME) should be a positive clinical diagnosis based on a characteristic galaxy of symptoms and clinical features: -
+Diagnosis of Myalgic Encephalomyelitis (ME) - a clinical diagnosis based on characteristic symptoms and clinical features

 Post-Exertional Neuro Immune Exhaustion (PENE) the cardinal feature of ME as per the International Consensus Criteria (ICC).
 PENE is sometimes referred to as ‘payback’ / ‘crash’ / ‘relapse’/’PEM’.